What is a female horse called, and other interesting equine gender trivia!

 - Some parts of the world don’t commonly castrate stallions and see it as weird.
 Extra stallions are culled for meat or sold.

-- Stallions are banned in many boarding barns and facilities, especially those that have children.
+- Stallions are banned in many boarding barns and facilities, especially those catering to young riders.

 - If a stallion is gelded before he reaches puberty he will actually grow taller!
 The extra testosterone in the intact boys causes their growth plates to close earlier.